How do I apply for the program?

 How competitive is entry into AHC and AP programs at YVI?

-- We generally have 300+ certificate seeking students at any given time.
+- We generally have 300+ certificate seeking students at any given time at various levels of the program.

-What will I need for my YVI application?
+What will I need for my YVI registration?

 - Government issued photo ID;